-53 NPPF paragraph 170
+NPPF paragraph 174

-54 http://publications.naturalengland.org.uk/publication/127056 had support but at that time the opportunities were few and in their infancy.
-Prospects for more opportunities are far greater today and will be even more so in the future.
+&lt;sup>53 See Appendix F - Largest Employers in the Parish for more details more opportunities are far greater today and will be even more so in the future.
 The consultation survey of local businesses in March 2017 had low response rates but 80% considered working and living locally was vital for the sustainability of the community.